-- You are not required to pay the past-due amount. - You received and reported income (such as wages, taxable interest, etc.) on the joint return. - You made and reported tax payments (such as federal income tax withheld from your wages or estimated tax payments) on the joint return.
+1) You do not have to pay the past-due amount.

+- You received and reported income (such as wages, taxable interest, etc.) on the joint return.
+This is not required if your main home is in a community property state other than Arizona. - You made and reported tax payments (such as federal income tax withheld from your wages or estimated tax payments), or you took the earned income credit, on the joint return.